CKB AI

 What CKB AI Provides

-CKB RPC Direct interface for querying blocks, transactions, cells, and network state.
+RPC Tools Direct interface for querying blocks, transactions, cells, and network state.
 Allows AI to understand the chain and verify its own work.

-CKB Tools Utilities for common tasks such as deploying cells and managing accounts.
+Dev Tools Utilities for deploying cells, managing accounts, and requesting testnet funds.
 Reduces AI workload, increases success rates, and lowers costs.

 CKB AI does not replace the need to understand CKB development fundamentals.